|

 St. Ann's Iron Works, King Street, Norwich, 11 Mar.
 1864.
 Mr. Critoph, Dear Sir, Having duly considered the matter relative to the Water Wheel and mill gearing for driving two pairs of stones in your mill at Sheringham viz To take out the old Water Wheel and refix a new one with cast Iron Rings of Metal not less than one foot deep to form the Bucket sides with New Wood Buckets and new arms to the wheel and all wrt.
 Iron Bolts for the same.
 One new Cast Iron Pit Wheel and Wallower.
 Two New Counter Wheels and Stone nuts geared, pitched and trimmed.
 One 6" Counter Shaft with plumr.
 Blocks, Brasses and Bolts, turned, bored and fitted.
 Cast Iron foundation plate and Bolts for End of counter shaft.
 4 Cast Iron Drum Riggers, Cast, turned and bored, for driving flour mill, Sifter and sack Tackle.
 Two pair of French Burr Stones, 3ft.
 8" and 3ft.
 6" diameter, fitted with Vats and hopper.
 Two stone spindles.
 Two stone Boxes and two Box's and two Damsels, turned and fitted complete.
 4 Cast Iron Columns, 2 Bridge Trees & Bridgin Pots, fitted with Brasses.
 One New Flour Mill, sifter and sack Tackle.
 Wrought Iron Shaft and Plumr.
 Blocks, fitted with Brasses and Bolts.
 2 Cast Iron Brackets and Bolts, 4 New Leather Bands.
 All the above to be made of first-rate materials, delivered and fixed at Sheringham including Carting with mens time for the sum of two hundred and fifty pounds. £250. -. -.
 Waiting your reply, I am, Dear Sir, Your Obt.
 Servt, Thos.
 Smithdale. |

-The plaque on the building said to occupy the site |
+The plaque on the building said to occupy the site January 2003 |

-It is almost certainly the case that Sheringham Preservation Society's plaque is on the wrong building and it should actually be further down the road to coincide with the position of the mill at the foot of the ponds forming the mill dam. |
+The Sheringham Preservation Society's plaque was originally on the wrong building and should actually have be further down the road to coincide with the position of the mill at the foot of the ponds forming the mill dam. |

-Tithe map of 1838 Lower arrow shows mill site according to Sheringham Preservation Society.
+Tithe map of 1838 Lower arrow shows mill site according to Sheringham Preservation Society in 2003.
 Upper arrow shows likely site of mill according to map evidence Blue marker between the ponds shows present day road - The Avenue |

 May 1771: Robert Priest died aged 40